liondadev/astro-v2/README.md

 # 🚀 Astro
 Astro is a Docker Container management platform meant for servers that primarily run docker containers.
 Astro is powered by Node.JS which allows for easy prototyping and development.

+# This project is discontinued, and doesn't work.
+It's more of a demo for authentication

 ## 📝 Requirements
 - Docker